 Chinese New Year 2022

-The celebrations in 2019 will run from New Years Eve on February 15th through until March 3rd.
-We’ll be saying farewell to the Year of the Dog and welcoming in the start of the Year of the Pig.
+The celebrations in 2022 will run from New Year’s Eve on January 31st through until February 20th.
+We’ll be saying farewell to the Year of the Ox and welcoming the Year of the Tiger.

 The Tiger years are 1926, 1938, 1950, 1962, 1974, 1986, 1998, 20010 and now 2022.
 People born in the year of the Tiger are typically brave, competitive, unpredictable and confident.

 If you’re going to be in Sydney you can check out the official site for individual event details closer to the time and don’t forget to tag your photos in Instagram with #CNYSYD.

 Have you spent Chinese New Year in Sydney?
-Where do you plan on celebrating the year of the Rooster in 2017?
+Where do you plan on celebrating the year of the Tiger in 2022?